 “Because of my right side and balance issues, I can’t use a bicycle, instead I have a tricycle.
 So, I can bike to the mall on my trike, which also has a basket so I can get my groceries.”

-Christina joined CanTeen as soon as she turned 13 years old, and Alexandra, “the taller sister” she points out, joined seven years later, on her 13th birthday.
+Christina joined CanTeen when she turned 13, and Alexandra, “the taller sister” she points out, joined seven years later, on her 13th birthday.

 “I would keep coming home and showing off all the fun things I did at CanTeen to make Alexandra jealous.
 And then she turned 13 and goes ‘I get to come with you now.’”